forax/mjolnir/README.md

 Thor Hammer and a way to express invokedynamic in Java

 ## Mjolnir
-   Mjolnir is a Java class allows to create a stable value which is the result of the call to a bootstrap method.
+   Mjolnir is a Java class allowing to initialize a stable value by calling a bootstrap method once.

    The implementation is optimized so the stable value is very cheap to get.
    A bytecode rewriter is provided to replace the access to the stable value by an invokedynamic making it, even cheaper (mostly free).